abhishekshahane/Joke-Scraper/README.md

 # JokeScraper
-Gets a joke from r/Jokes and prints it.
+Gets the funniest joke from r/Jokes and prints it.
 Enjoy!